On the Whittaker Plancherel Theorem for Real Reductive Groups

 \section{Notation}

 We will be studying the class of real reductive groups $G$ as in \cite{BoWa} and \cite{RRGI},\cite{RRGII}.
-That is, there is an algebraic subgroup $G_{1}$ of $GL(n,\mathbb{R})$ (for some $n$) invariant under transpose such that $G$ is a finite covering of an open subgroup of $G_{1}$.
+Recall that, there is an algebraic subgroup $G_{1}$ of $GL(n,\mathbb{R})$ (for some $n$) invariant under transpose such that $G$ is a finite covering of an open subgroup of $G_{1}$.
 Let $p:G\rightarrow G_{1}$ be the covering map.
-We replace $G_{1}$ with